 A hockey marvel whose unparalleled longevity and scoring genius have made him the sport's ageless wonder, playing professionally into his 50s.

-Jaromír Jágr’s story is one of obsessive dedication and a pure, unadulterated love for the game.
-Bursting onto the NHL scene in 1990 with flowing hair and breathtaking skill, he helped the Pittsburgh Penguins win two Stanley Cups before becoming the league's most dominant offensive force, winning five scoring titles.
-His trade from Pittsburgh in 2001 was a seismic event, but Jágr simply kept producing, his powerful frame and unparalleled puck protection becoming his trademarks.
-After a successful stint in Russia, he embarked on a remarkable second act, becoming a nomadic veteran who played for nearly a third of the NHL's teams, inspiring younger teammates with his legendary workout regimen.
-He returned to own and play for his hometown club Kladno, his career stretching across five decades and cementing his status as a global hockey icon.
+Jaromír Jágr helped the Pittsburgh Penguins win two Stanley Cups and led the NHL in scoring five times.
+He burst onto the league in 1990 with flowing hair and breathtaking skill.
+A trade from Pittsburgh in 2001 did not slow him; his powerful frame and puck protection became his trademarks.
+After a successful stint in Russia, he played for nearly a third of the NHL's teams.
+He returned to own and play for his hometown club Kladno, his career stretching across five decades.

 1965–1980